d3vild06/react-trello/README.md

-# Thinkful React Starter
+# Trello clone using React

-A template for developing React apps.
+A repo for testing and learning React

 ## Getting started